 In Conway, however, the average commute to work is quite long.
 On average, people spend 31.94 minutes each day getting to work, which is significantly higher than the national average.

-The citizens of Conway are slightly better educated than the national average of 21.84% for all cities and towns, with 24.16% of adults in Conway having a bachelor's degree or advanced degree.
+The education level of Conway citizens is a little higher than the average for US cities and towns: 24.16% of adults in Conway have at least a bachelor's degree.

 The per capita income in Conway in 2022 was $22,441, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $89,764 for a family of four.
 However, Conway contains both very wealthy and poor people as well.